dharavamja/project_development_assignment3/README.md

 To use this project,

 1. Clone the repository
-2. build the project
-3. run the project
+2. Open html file
-4. Output window will be prompt.
+3. Output window will be prompt in browser.